There are 368,000 Google searches every month for affect vs effect – Houston, we have a problem.

 The speech he gave had a positive effect on his chances of being elected.

-A deep wall colour will have the effect of making the room feel much smaller.
+A dark wall colour will have the effect of making the room feel much smaller.

 I have no clue what effect this new government will have.